badlydrawnrob/anki/README.md

 > ☝️ **[One idea](https://github.com/badlydrawnrob/anki/issues/41) per card.** Just one.

+### Simple is better

-**Simple is better.** If you only had 280 characters, what would you say?
-It's good practice to write your flashcards like you'd write code — as clear as possible.
+**If you only had 280 characters, what would you say?** It's good practice to write your flashcards like you'd write code — as clear as possible.
 Those 10 cards you wrote with 100 related ideas?
 Sifting through those will become a chore; 100 cards with one idea is much better!

+### Shorter is better

 **Shorter code is better** essential parts of the code (or all code?) should be [32 characters wide](https://github.com/badlydrawnrob/anki/issues/174) or less,[^4] with 2 space tabs.
 In my experience (with the mobile app) this allows for: